olimpiadi-informatica/training-frontend/README.md

 ## Installation

-1. Clone the repository.
-2. Run `yarn install` to install the dependencies.
+Clone the repository and run `yarn install` to install the dependencies.
-3. Run `yarn lingui:compile` to compile the translations.

 ## Development